 Citizens Advice Medway is a registered charity that offers free, independent and impartial advice to the whole of Medway on a range of issues including Housing, Welfare Benefits, Employment, Debt, Family Law and many others.

 Citizens Advice Medway needs volunteers every year to help us meet the demand for our services.
-In our centre we have opportunities for people to train as volunteers in a variety of roles including Receptionists, Initial Checkers, Advisers, Project Workers, Trustees, Administrators, Research & Campaign workers, and more.
+In our centre we have opportunities for people to train as volunteers in a variety of roles including Receptionists, Advisers, Project Workers, Trustees, Administrators, Research & Campaign workers, and more.

 If you are interested in volunteering, take our short quiz to see what type of roles you may be suited for.